An iterative method based FLC-SLM system design for forming multiple complex structures simultaneously in 3D volume with tissue: Introduction

 \section{Introduction}

-Scattering of light or electromagnetic waves in living or non-living tissue and other disordered media is one of the primary challenges in biology, adaptive optics, deep tissue imaging, biomedical engineering and is a currently active research area in biomedical imaging, and medical science communities \cite{VellekoopNatPhot2010, LatestCheng2021, DongWang2021, MoskNatPhot2012, OjambatiNatPhy2022, YangAntiScattering2021, GeneNN, BonifaceNatComm2020, ConkeyNatComm2015, AriasOptica:20}.
-Focusing light through scattering media such as tissue has many applications in fluorescence imaging \cite{BonifaceNatComm2020, Vellekoop:10}, live cell imaging, neuron excitation/imaging \cite{doi:10.1146/annurev.neuro.051508.135540,10.1093/jnci/90.12.889} and optical trapping \cite{Cizmar2010}.
-Researchers over the globe are actively involved in overcoming the scattering problems faced in all forms of optical and other radiation based biomedical imaging \cite{VellekoopNatPhot2010, LatestCheng2021, MoskNatPhot2012, OjambatiNatPhy2022, GeneNN, BonifaceNatComm2020, ConkeyNatComm2015, AriasOptica:20,Vellekoop:10, doi:10.1146/annurev.neuro.051508.135540, 10.1093/jnci/90.12.889}.
-Basic understanding of physical and biological systems instructs that the inhomogeneity of the refractive index in the medium, repeated random scattering and speckle noise due to the local interference of light causes the unavoidable distortion of the wavefront.
-By modulating the incident wavefront, the effect of scattering can be countered to focus light through it \cite{VellekoopNatPhot2010, LatestCheng2021, MoskNatPhot2012, OjambatiNatPhy2022, GeneNN}.
-Focusing light inside or through scattering media using SLM based wavefront shaping was initially demonstrated in experiment by Vellekoop \textit{et al.} in 2007 \cite{Vellekoop:07}.
-In that work, a step-wise sequential algorithm (SSA) was used to optimize the phase mask which was shown on the nematic liquid crystal SLM (NLC-SLM).
-Later, the same group in 2008 introduced the optimization of phase mask using continuous sequential algorithm (CSA) and partitioning algorithm (PA) \cite{Vellekoop2008}.
-Popoff \textit{et al.} in 2010 \cite{PhysRevLett.104.100601}, introduced the transmission matrix (TM) based approach as an alternative algorithm to focus light through scattering media.
-Further, a number of research groups have demonstrated focusing light through stationary scattering media \cite{VellekoopNatPhot2010, MoskNatPhot2012, Vellekoop:10, PhysRevLett.104.100601, Popoff2010, Cui:11}.
-In 2012, Stockbridge \textit{et al.} introduced focusing light through \textit{ex-vivo} chicken tissue which was considered as a dynamic scattering media \cite{Stockbridge:12}.
-Imaging through scattering media using optical phase conjugation (OPC) was shown by Yaqoob \textit{et al.} in 2008 \cite{Yaqoob2008}.
-Further, digital optical phase conjugation (DOPC) was experimentally demonstrated by Cui \textit{et al.} \cite{Cui:10}, and by Hsieh \textit{et al.} in 2010 \cite{Hsieh:10}.
+Scattering of light or electromagnetic waves in living or non-living tissue and other disordered media is one of the primary challenges in biology, adaptive optics, deep tissue imaging, biomedical engineering, and is a currently active research area in biomedical imaging and medical science communities \cite{VellekoopNatPhot2010, doi:10.1021/acsphotonics.8b01354,doi:10.1021/acsphotonics.8b00948, Berto2019, doi:10.1126/sciadv.aau1338, DongWang2021, MoskNatPhot2012, OjambatiNatPhy2022, doi:10.1021/acsphotonics.0c01154, GeneNN, BonifaceNatComm2020, ConkeyNatComm2015, AriasOptica:20}.
+Focusing light through scattering media such as tissue has many applications in fluorescence imaging \cite{BonifaceNatComm2020, Vellekoop:10}, live cell imaging, neuron excitation/imaging \cite{doi:10.1146/annurev.neuro.051508.135540,10.1093/jnci/90.12.889}, optical trapping \cite{Cizmar2010}, and structured illumination microscopy imaging\cite{doi:10.1021/acs.analchem.1c00660}.
+Researchers around the globe are actively involved in overcoming the scattering problems faced in all forms of optical and other radiation-based biomedical imaging \cite{VellekoopNatPhot2010, MoskNatPhot2012, OjambatiNatPhy2022, GeneNN, BonifaceNatComm2020, ConkeyNatComm2015, AriasOptica:20,Vellekoop:10, doi:10.1146/annurev.neuro.051508.135540, 10.1093/jnci/90.12.889}.
+Basic understanding of physical and biological systems instructs that the inhomogeneity of the refractive index in the medium, repeated random scattering, and speckle noise due to the local interference of light cause unavoidable distortion of the wavefront.
+By modulating the incident wavefront, the effect of scattering can be countered to focus light inside media or through it \cite{VellekoopNatPhot2010, MoskNatPhot2012, OjambatiNatPhy2022, GeneNN}.
+Focusing light inside or through scattering media using spatial light modulator (SLM) based wavefront shaping was initially demonstrated experimentally by Vellekoop \textit{et al.} in 2007 \cite{Vellekoop:07}.
+In their work, an iterative algorithm called step-wise sequential algorithm (SSA) was used to optimize the phase mask, which was displayed on the nematic liquid crystal SLM (NLC-SLM).
+Later, the same group introduced the optimization of phase masks using iterative algorithms called continuous sequential algorithm (CSA) and partitioning algorithm (PA) in 2008\cite{Vellekoop2008}.
+Popoff \textit{et al.} in 2010 \cite{PhysRevLett.104.100601}, introduced the transmission matrix (TM) based approach as an alternative algorithm to focus light through the scattering media.
+Further, a number of research groups demonstrated focusing light through the stationary scattering media \cite{VellekoopNatPhot2010, MoskNatPhot2012, Vellekoop:10, PhysRevLett.104.100601, Popoff2010, Cui:11}.
+In 2012, Stockbridge \textit{et al.}\cite{Stockbridge:12} introduced focusing light through \textit{ex-vivo} chicken tissue which was considered as a dynamic scattering media.
+Imaging through scattering media using the optical phase conjugation (OPC) approach was shown by Yaqoob \textit{et al.} in 2008 \cite{Yaqoob2008}.
+Further, the digital optical phase conjugation (DOPC) approach was experimentally demonstrated by Cui \textit{et al.} \cite{Cui:10}, and Hsieh \textit{et al.} in 2010 \cite{Hsieh:10}.